-If you like to take your food on the go, or enjoy storing your food in plastic containers, you will need to learn how to clean plastic containers so they are stain-free and ready to go for holding your next meal.
+If you like to take your food on the go, or enjoy storing your food in plastic containers, well need to learn how to clean plastic containers so they are stain-free and ready to go for holding your next meal.

 Plastic containers can come in super handy for many things in your life.
 They are quite affordable and often come in handy sets that offer a wide variety of sizes.
 These kinds of plastic containers are often microwave and dishwasher safe.

-While I prefer to use glass storage containers for my food, I have quite a few plastic ones that I prefer to use for kids lunches and storing leftovers.
+While I prefer to use glass storage containers for your food, I have quite a few plastic ones that I prefer to use for kids’ lunches and storing leftovers.